ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 7. Allov and respect use of VPN.
 NEVER block players with VPN.

 8. Back up server and all server data frequently.

+9. Always update server to the latest version.

+10. NEVER allow players with cracked game !